Homemade Rosemary Fennel Herb Focaccia Bread Recipe

 step one

 Mix the dough.
-In the bowl of a stand mixer, combine the yeast with warm water (it should feel warm to the touch but not hot, between 85°F-95°F).
-Whisk to dissolve then let sit until it starts to get cloudy and foamy, about 5-10 minutes.
+Like we do with our poppy seed kolaches recipe, we’re going to start out by combining the yeast with warm water (it should feel warm to the touch but not hot, between 85°F-95°F) in the bowl of a stand mixer.
+Whisk to dissolve then let sit until the yeast mixture starts to get cloudy and foamy, about 5-10 minutes.

 Once the yeast has activated, add 2 cups of the flour, 3 tablespoons of the olive oil, 2 teaspoons of the salt, 1/2 teaspoon of the fennel seeds, and the black pepper.
-Place the bread hook attachment on the mixer and start mixing the dough on low.
+Place the dough hook attachment on the mixer and start mixing the dough on low speed.

 After all the ingredients are incorporated, continue mixing until a soft, slightly sticky dough forms.
-Keep adding more flour, 1/2 cup at a time, letting the flour mix in before adding more.
-You may not use all 4 cups.
+Keep adding more flour (1/2 cup at a time), letting the flour mix in before adding more.
+The dough should pull away from the sides of the bowl, but still be sticky and soft at the bottom.
+You may not use all 4 cups of flour.

 Raise the speed of the mixer to medium and continue mixing for 8 minutes.
 After 8 minutes you should have a springy, slightly sticky dough.
 It is better for the dough to be more wet than dry.